Foreign Exchange (album): Background and recording

-Composition
+Music and lyrics

 Overview

-Foreign Exchange is a hip-hop album that does not utilize common song structures, hooks, or verses, and instead opts for breathless and direct raps.
-The production is generally driven by synthesizers and a moody sonic palette, incorporating sound effects such as claps, rimshots, chimes, and hi-hats.
-The lyricism covers topics such as strained relationships with family, the emotional impact of street life, and missed opportunities.
-Multiple lines across the album display Rx Papi comparing himself to notable crime figures.
-Yannik Gölz for laut.de likened multiple songs to therapy sessions, writing that the lyrics are "rhymed only by chance".
-(Note: This quote is a translation of the original text: "die nur zufällig gereimt wurden") Rx Papi said the album "was just set up like a book" with different chapters; he described "12 Stout Street" as "real shit", "Teflon Don" as "turnt shit", and "Rahkel" as a "song for shawties".
+Foreign Exchange is a hip-hop album that does not use common song structures, hooks, or verses; Pitchfork described the result as "a relentless direct address".
+The production is generally driven by synthesizers and a moody sonic palette, incorporating sound effects such as "claps, rim shots, chimes and hi-hats", according to Sputnikmusics Benjamin Jack.
+The lyrics cover topics such as strained relationships with family, the emotional impact of street life, and missed opportunities.
+In several lines, Rx Papi compares himself to notable crime figures.
+Rx Papi said the album "was just set up like a book" with different chapters; he described "12 Stout Street" as "real shit", "Teflon Don" as "turnt shit", and "Rahkel" as a "song for shawties".